valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 ```

 If a specially encoded value overflows the configured max size,
-Redis will automatically convert it into normal encoding.
+Valkey will automatically convert it into normal encoding.
 This operation is very fast for small values,
 but if you change the setting in order to use specially encoded values
 for much larger aggregate types the suggestion is to run some